Account Changes

 Before you begin, ensure that you have the following:

-2. A Substreams key for access to the Solana Account Change data.
+A for access to the Solana Account Change data.

-3. Basic knowledge of how to use the command line interface (CLI).
+Basic knowledge of the command line interface (CLI).

 Now that you have Substreams CLI installed, we can set up a connection to the Solana Account Change Substreams feed.

-This command will stream account changes directly to your terminal.
+This command will benchmark the account change stream within your terminal.

 The Foundational Module has support for filtering on specific accounts and/or owners.
 You can adjust the query based on your needs.